 9. Start growing your client base

 Once everything is in place, you need to begin growing your client base.
 In today’s technology-based world, having an online presence is a good place to start.
 This can include your website, as well as social media platforms.
 Make sure your sites offer clear information about what you offer and include contact information.
 From a local standpoint, joining a local Chamber of Commerce and attending networking events is a great way to get your agency’s name out there and begin attracting clients.

 Insurance agency success starts with planning and the right tools

 At Better Agency, we understand the insurance industry and the unique needs you have when managing client data, and the tools that will really help you boost productivity and sales.
-Created by former insurance agents, Better Agency CRM is designed for you and your business.
+Created by former insurance agents, our management software is designed for you and your business.
 To learn more about how we can help give you a head start on your competition, schedule a call with our team today.